 - Flick the tip of the conical tube with your finger to loosen the cell pellet.

-- Resuspend the cells in 5 mL of Microvascular Endothelium Cell Growth Medium (111-500) by gently pipetting the cells to break up the clumps.
+- Resuspend the cells in 2 mL of Keratinocyte Serum-Free Growth Medium for fetal and neonatal cells (131-500) by gently pipetting the cells to break up the clumps.

 - Count the cells with a hemocytometer or cell counter.
-Inoculate at 5,000-6,000 cells per cm2 for regular subculturing.
+Inoculate at 7,500 cells per cm2 for rapid growth, or at 5,000 cells per cm2 for regular subculturing.